-If the Complainant has not already submitted a Formal Complaint, then the Complainant will be asked to complete a written statement of the sexual misconduct allegations as a Formal Complaint (defined and described above).
-The statement should be as specific as possible and, to the extent the information is available, including dates, times, locations, a description of the alleged misconduct and the name(s) of the Respondent(s).
+If the Complainant has not already submitted a Formal Complaint, then the Complainant will be asked to submit a statement of the sexual misconduct allegations as a Formal Complaint (defined and described above).
+If the allegations are determined to potentially violate Federal Title IX Policy, a written (typed, emailed, or handwritten) statement must be signed and dated by the Complainant and submitted to the Title IX Coordinator.
+The statement should be as specific as possible and, to the extent the information is available, including dates, times, locations, a description of the alleged misconduct, and the name(s) of the Respondent(s).
 The Complainant should also provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
 The Complainant will submit the above information to the investigator.